 The Debtor may have scheduled certain claims as non-contingent, liquidated and undisputed.
 By operation of FED.
 R. BANKR.
 P. 3003(b)(1) these claims are deemed allowed unless objected to without the necessity of filing a formal proof of claim.
 Certain creditors have filed proofs of claim which supersede the scheduling of the debts.
 The actual filed and deemed filed unsecured claims total approximately \$94,791.71.
-A reconciliation of the deemed filed and actual filed claims and the anticipated allowed total of unsecured claims for each Debtor is below:
+A reconciliation of the deemed filed and actual filed claims and the anticipated allowed total of unsecured claims for Debtor other than First Tennessee Deficiency claim are below: